anthonydominguez86/professional-readme-generator/output/README.md

-  # Readme Generator
+  # Readme Maker

   ## Description

-  To create a professional readme based on prompts
+  To make a readme file for projects.

   ## Table of Contents

-  Description
+  License

   ## Installation

-  npm init -y npm install require inquirer require fs
+  Node index.js

   ## Usage

-  By asking questions that will be generate a Readme file with corresponding sections and genrating a readme.md
+  To make a markdoen file.

   ## License